n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 **Asat** is the term for the "pure killer" character in Myanmar.
-An asat after a consonant serves a similar function as a halant by supressing the inherent vowel of the consonant, but the asat is rendered visually, either as an above-base mark or in a substitution form triggered by an adjacent codepoint.
+An asat after a consonant serves a similar function as a halant by suppressing the inherent vowel of the consonant, but the asat is rendered visually, either as an above-base mark or in a substitution form triggered by an adjacent codepoint.